iAgentNTU/Dynamic-Group/hans/hans-action-items-2014-12.md

 2014/12/12 - 2014/12/18
-* read at least 1 papers
+* read at least 1 paper
 * write a critique for one paper
 * baseline experiment